 How Do You Cope With Burnout

 If you think you are heading toward burnout or are already there, it is important to recognize that there are steps that you can take to feel better.
 Burnout can be frustrating, but it isn’t a permanent state of mind.
-There are several ways to cope with burnout:
+There are several stress management techniques that can help you to cope with burnout:

-- Finding support: It is important to seek social support, as this can help to reduce the feeling of isolation and loneliness.
-Co-workers can be a source of support, but it is often a good idea to seek connections outside of work.
-This will allow you to fully focus on things that are completely separate from your job.
+It is important to seek social support, as this can help to reduce the feeling of isolation and loneliness.
+Co-workers can be a source of support, but seeking connections outside of work is often a good idea.
+This will allow you to focus on completely separate things from your job.

 Summary

 Burnout is a problem that can occur when people are faced with a great deal of stress.
+The five stages of burnout start with the honeymoon stage and can lead to habitual burnout.
 The symptoms of burnout include physical and emotional exhaustion, difficulty concentrating, insomnia, depression, and lack of motivation.

 Several factors can contribute to burnout, including work-related stressors, personal stressors, and lack of social support.
 There are several ways to cope with burnout, including taking breaks, going on vacation, caring for yourself, and finding support.